Mission

 We all share this human experience in such a way that we can actually help each other through

 some really chaotic times by simply saying “Yeah, me, too.”
 And then just listening.
-My songs and my art are an invitation to do just that.

 It’s a grimy message.
 Because in order to feel it and understand it, we must dredge through